asier-izquierdo/craftceres/updater/README.md

 The Discord reporter doesn't need `adminid` unless the intention is to ping the admin and the current script doesn't since it mentions everyone (because the CraftCeres Discord has an administration channel for admins/mods).

-The telegram reporter, needs all elements to be properly set in order for it to work.
+The Telegram reporter, needs all elements to be properly set in order for it to work.

 - `id` should contain the ID of the chat with the bot you created.
 - `token` should contain the API token for the bot, found in the URL with the format:\